Rock Climbers

 A sport that is gaining popularity around the world is rock climbing and it can be seen everywhere you look — cliffsides, national parks, indoor gyms, cruise ships, and natural boulder formations and crags found on sea coasts, in deserts, and mountains.

 Climbers sometimes suffer from soft tissue related pulls and strains, and the vast majority of those are overuse injuries.
-They Climbers of any age are welcomegenerally occur in the fingers, elbows, and shoulders.
+They generally occur in the fingers, elbows, and shoulders.
 They also happen throughout the upper extremity (upper and lower arm), neck, upper and lower back, and knees.
 Often compounding these injuries are what we call “common compensatory strain patterns”.

 If you’ve sustained bodily injury during a climb, please see a physician for first aid and to rule out any type of serious injury.
 Manchester-Bedford Myoskeletal LLC does not have a medical physician on staff.
 We cannot diagnose problems and do not prescribe any type of medication.